guy19191/Instagram-MagicTrick/README.md

 Clone you project to your computer
-Change the values in the tests -> config.js file to your username and password of your own instegram Goto the trminal, write
+Change the values in the tests -> config.js file to your username and password of your own instegram

+Goto the terminal, write
 "npm i"
 Press enter

-Write on the trminal
+Write on the terminal
 "npm i puppeteer core express"
 Press enter

-then get to the tests folder in the trminal and write "node example.test.js"
+then get to the tests folder in the terminal and write "node example.test.js"
 Press enter

-Goto the megic folder in the trminal
+Goto the megic folder in the terminal
 "npm i"
 Press enter